MarkPearlCoZa/Blog_General/_posts/2016-10-31-The-IDE-and-the-Mob.md

 Find out if in your current editor it is possible to quickly switch between the various keyboard mappings that everyone in the group uses (by quickly I mean anything under 2 seconds, anything over that is going to frustrate you).
 Some editors allow quick switching, in which case you will probably not feel any pain with keyboard shortcuts.

-### If you can't quick switch, what do you do?
+### If you can't switch quickly, what do you do?

-If your editor does not allow for quick switching - or switching takes too long - you are going to need decide on a mob standard.
+If your editor does not allow for switching quickly between keyboard shortcuts you are going to need decide on a mob standard.
 Picking the keyboard mapping that is easiest for the entire mob to adopt upfront is going to reduce the pain you feel.

 ### A word on vi and vim